 One person shot near McReynolds and 7th Street in Grand Rapids

-GRAND RAPIDS, Mich. — One person was hospitalized after a shooting in Grand Rapids on Sunday evening.
+GRAND RAPIDS, Mich. — Police say a man was hospitalized in critical condition after a shooting in Grand Rapids on Sunday evening.

 It happened just before 9 p.m. near the intersection of McReynolds and 7th Street in Grand Rapids.

-Police say the 34-year-old male victim suffered wounds to his neck and jaw area.
+Police say the 34-year-old male victim suffered wounds to his head and chest.

+Two people were reportedly standing on the front porch of a home in the 700 block of 7th Street NW, when the suspect drove up and shot the victim.

-Police say he was awake and alert when he was transported to the hospital.
+Police say the victim was awake and alert when he was transported to the hospital.

 No suspects are in custody.